Manchester Essex Regional Middle/High School: Rankings

-National and state recognition

-In recent years the school has been recognized for its outstanding green initiatives.
-In 2011 & 2012 the school earned the President's Environmental Youth Award given by the U.S. Environmental Protection Agency.
-In 2010, 2011, & 2012 the school won the Commonwealth of Massachusetts Commitment to Environmental Stewardship award.

-Manchester Essex has won three national championships in interscholastic debate.
-In 1987 the team won both the National Forensic League Policy debate championship and the Tournament of Champions.
-The third championship came in Public Forum debate at the 2006 Tournament of Champions.

-In 2011 the school won the Massachusetts Educational Theater Guild Drama Festival State Championship performing The Complete History of America (abridged).
-They progressed to the semifinals of the competition in 2020 performing “The Losers’ Club,” but the remainder of the competition was cancelled due to COVID-19.

-The school was featured in the 2016 movie Manchester by the Sea, as the school of Patrick Chandler.

 History

-Essex Schools before regionalization

-Before regionalization, Essex had one public school, Essex Elementary School, which offered instruction to children from kindergarten to Grade 8, and sent its high school students to neighboring districts, including Manchester-by-the-Sea, Gloucester, and Hamilton-Wenham.

 Manchester schools before regionalization

 The first record of public education in Manchester dates to 1696 when three town residents were selected to choose a schoolmaster for the town.
 However, schooling did not become free until 1724.
-In 1736 the town voted to support four public schools, each its own district.
+In 1736 the town voted to support four public schools, each in its own district.
 In 1785 the town voted to build the first building dedicated solely to education.
 However, public education remained fragmented between several small schools and districts until they were consolidated in the mid-19th century.

 In 1874 the town opened a new high school in an existing building at the top of Bennett Street.
 The building was expanded in 1895, 1909, and 1927, making the additions larger than the original building.
-After the 1895 expansion the building was named for Dr. Asa Story, a longtime member of the School Committee.
+After the 1895 expansion, the building was named for Dr. Asa Story, a longtime member of the School Committee.
 In 1953 Story High School was moved from the Bennett Street building to Price Elementary School at the corner of Norwood Avenue and Brook Street.
 The high school retained its name and remained at that location until a new building was constructed in 1962.
 The Bennett Street building and the original Price School were demolished in 1953 and 1965, respectively.

-The 1962 Manchester Junior-Senior High School was located on Lincoln Street.
-It was designed by local architect George H. Stoner and expanded in 1973.